 Once a pair has built a nest, they will defend their nesting territory fiercely against the less aggressive species.

 The common House Wren, for instance, is known to pierce the eggs of cavity-nesting birds.
-I've lost many Martin eggs due to the Wrens, along with Bluebird eggs.
+I've lost many Purple Martin and Bluebird eggs due to the Wrens.

 The rise in numbers of Accipiter Hawks such as the Cooper's and Sharp-shinned in towns and cities will affect some species, especially at feeders.

-Yes, House Sparrows are non-natives and cause a small imbalance in nature.
-But they won't cause the planet to spin out of control.
+While House Sparrows are non-natives and cause a small imbalance in nature, they won't cause the planet to spin out of control.

-My conclusion is if you're hosting Bluebirds or Purple Martins do what you can to protect them from House Sparrows.
+My thoughts, if you're hosting Bluebirds or Purple Martins, do what you can to protect them from House Sparrows.

 If you like having them around, enjoy.
 They're not bad, they're just birds.

-Natural predators of House Sparrows birds include hawks such as Coopers, Sharp-shinned, and Kestrels.
+Natural predators of House Sparrow include hawks such as Coopers, Sharp-shinned, and Kestrels.
 Other birds that eat House Sparrows include Owls and Shrikes.

 In the nest, cats, dogs, raccoons, and black snakes will eat adults, young, and eggs.